-2020's Top Twenty-Five Legal Trends for Automobile Dealers

-By Eric L. Chase[©]
+2020's Top Twenty-Five Legal Trends for Automobile Dealers By Eric L. Chase Bressler, Amery & Ross, P.C.

 - 1. The Future of Franchised Auto Dealers in the United States (NR) - 2.
-The Extraordinary Significance of the 2020 Election Cycle to America's Dealers.
-National and Local Politics Still Threaten America's Dealers (5) - 3.
-Factory Sales Performance Standards For Dealers Under Siege: Some Positive Legal Development Toward Rationality (1) - 4.
-The Autonomous Vehicle Phenomenon Rolls Along: Where We Are, Where We Are Going and How Soon Might AVs Be Commonplace (2) - 5.
+The Extraordinary Significance of the 2020 Election Cycle to America's Dealers; National and Local Politics Still Threaten America's Dealers (5) - 3.
+Factory Sales Performance Standards for Dealers Under Siege: Some Positive Legal Development Toward Rationality (1) - 4.
+The Autonomous Vehicle Phenomenon Rolls Along: Where We Are, Where We Are Going and How Soon Might AVs Be Commonplace?
+(2) - 5.
 The #MeToo Phenomenon and Related Issues: What Dealers Need to Do (3) - 6.
 Are Trade Wars Ending?
-If So, America's Dealers Could See Significant Benefits (6) - 7.
+If so, America's Dealers Could See Significant Benefits (6) - 7.
 The Stubborn Persistence of Regulatory Overreach, Despite Encouraging Actions and Signs (4) - 8.
-The Brave New Cyber World: Security and Opportunity.
-The Data, Internet, Social Media, Identity Theft, and Privacy Minefield (7) - 9.
+The Brave New Cyber World: Security and Opportunity; The Data, Internet, Social Media, Identity Theft, and Privacy Minefield (7) - 9.
 Threats to the Auto Dealer Franchise Model Are Franchise Laws in Jeopardy?
-Retailing by Non-Dealers: Including the Tesla Phenomenon: The Beat Goes On (8) - 10.
-Elusive CSI: What Does CSI Mean and Is It A Valid Indicator of Real World Customer Satisfaction?
+Retailing by Non-Dealers, Including the Tesla Phenomenon: The Beat Goes On (8) - 10.
+Elusive CSI: What Does CSI Mean, and Is It a Valid Indicator of Real World Customer Satisfaction?
 (9) - 11.
-Marketing and Advertising in an Age of the Internet, Website Marketing and Social Media: Be Careful Out There (10) - 12.
+Marketing and Advertising in the Age of the Internet, Website Marketing, and Social Media: Be Careful out There (10) - 12.
 Recalls (11) - 13.
 "Subscription" and Other Initiatives by Franchisors to Trespass on Retail Sales and Seize More Profits for Themselves at Dealers' Expense.
-Is this Trend in Life Support?
+Is This Trend on Life Support?
 (13) - 14.
 Legacy and Succession: Don't Let Your Dealership Legacy Become a Legal Nightmare (14) - 15.
-Involuntary Termination: Threats, Realities and Dealer Responses (16) - 16.
+Involuntary Termination: Threats, Realities, and Dealer Responses (16) - 16.
 Buy-Sell Activity (17) - 17.
 Rights of First Refusal ("ROFRs") (18) - 18.
 Alternate Dispute Resolution ("ADR"): Some Progress in Arbitration (19) - 19.
-Dealer Associations and Legal Standing; Should They Have It?
+Dealer Associations and Legal Standing: Should They Have It?
 (20) - 20.
 Workforce Issues (21) - 21.
 Warranty Reimbursement (22) - 22.
 Natural Disasters, Terrorism and Unrest (23) - 23.
 Encroachment and Franchise Modification (24) - 24.
 Factory Audits (25) - 25.
-Minority and Female Dealer Representation (NR)

-NOTE: 2019 Rankings are in parentheses; NR (Not Rated in 2019). © Eric L. Chase, 2020.
+Minority and Female Dealer Representation (NR) NOTE: 2019 rankings are in parentheses; NR (Not Rated in 2019). ©Eric L. Chase, 2020.
 This document is not to be reproduced, in whole or in part, without the author's written permission.
+Disclaimer: The Defender articles do not constitute legal advice and are not independently verified.
+Any opinions or statements contained in articles do not reflect the views of NADC.
+Cases cited in articles should be researched and analyzed before use.

-2020's Top Twenty-Five Legal Trends for Automobile Dealers By Eric L. Chase[©]
+2020's Top Twenty-Five Legal Trends for Automobile Dealers By Eric L. Chase Bressler, Amery & Ross, P.C.